yj1910/Create-Certificate-using-DS-and-CA-in-fedora/README.md

    ````

-## 5. Write script to automate Create a certificate request using : client-cert-request  and sign the certificate using : ca-cert-request-review -
+## 6. Write script to automate Create a certificate request using : client-cert-request  and sign the certificate using : ca-cert-request-review -
-   I create a simple script to create and approve certificate using subprocccess.
-To manipulate or the script accordingly - [script](
+   I create a python script to create and approve certificate using subprocccess module in python.
+To manipulate or the script accordingly.  - [script](

+All the files should in same directory